studersi/test-4/tutorial-7/README.md

 The first command line reads the inbound *anomaly score*.
 It’s the second-to-last value in the *access log line*.
 We take the two last values (*egrep*) and then *cut* the first one out.
 We then sort the results using the familiar *sucs* alias.
 The outbound *anomaly score* is the last value in the *log line*.
 This is why there is no *cut* command on the second command line.

-The results give us an idea about the situation: The great majority of requests pass the *ModSecurity module* with no rule violation.
+The results give us an idea about the situation: The great majority of requests pass the *ModSecurity module* with no rule violation: 9920 requests with score 0.
 80 requests violated one or more rules.
-This is not a standard situation.
+This is not a standard situation for the Core Rules.
 In fact, I provoked additional false alarms to give us something to look at.
-The Core Rules are so optimised these days, that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on a non tuned system.
+The Core Rules are so optimised these days, that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on a non-tuned system.

 A score of 41 appears twice, corresponding to a high number of serious rule infractions.
-This is very common in practice, where serious SQL injection attempt sets off a series of alarms.
+This is very common in practice, where a serious SQL injection attempt sets off a series of alarms.
 In 41 cases we didn’t get any score for the server’s responses.
 These are log entries of empty requests in which a connection with the client was established, but no request was made.
 We have taken this possibility into account in the regular expression using *egrep* and are also taking account of the default value "-".
 Besides these empty entries, nothing else is conspicuous at all.
 This is typical, if a bit high.
 In all likelihood we will be seeing a fair number of violations from the requests and very few alarms from the responses.

 But this still doesn’t give us the right idea about the *tuning steps* that would be needed to run this install smoothly.
 To present this information in suitable form I have prepared a script that analyzes *anomaly scores*. [modsec-positive-stats.rb](https://www.netnea.com/apache-tutorials/git/laboratory/bin/modsec-positive-stats.rb).
-It takes the two anomaly scores as input and we need to separate them with a semicolon.
+It takes the two anomaly scores as input and we need to separate them with a semicolon in order to pipe them into the script.
 We can do this as follows:

 ```
 $> cat tutorial-5-example-access.log  | egrep -o "[0-9-]+ [0-9-]+$" | tr " " ";" | modsec-positive-stats.rb